Life: a series of stories.

 Science certainly supports this idea: “One of the biggest mysteries of neuroscience is how we create meaning out of the world.
 Stories are deep-rooted in the core of our nature and help us create this meaning,” said Jonas Kaplan, corresponding author at the Brain and Creativity Institute and an assistant professor of psychology at USC Dornsife, in response to a USC study that suggests exposure to narrative storytelling can have a widespread effect on triggering better self-awareness and empathy for others.
 (Science Daily, Oct 5 2017).

 Stories move us, make us want to know what happened, make us care.
 Consider Margaret Keenan, 91 years old and living in Coventry.
-She undoubtedly has a great number of stories to tell from her long life, but the one for which she will be remembered by most of us is as the first person to be vaccinated against Covid-19.
-As for the other 800,000 ish people to have received their first jab by Christmas Eve, as a statistic they fail to move us, but I am sure I am not alone in feeling uplifted that Margaret now has a good chance of living out her final years without contracting the virus.
+She undoubtedly has a great number of stories to tell from her long life, but the one for which she will be remembered is as the first person to be vaccinated against Covid-19.
+As for the other 800,000 ish people to have received their first jab by that Christmas Eve, as a statistic they fail to move us, but Margaret has become a symbol of the turning point in our relationship with a disease that had turned so many lives upside down.
+In the Science Museum is not only the vial of the vaccine administered to Margaret, but also the iconic charity t-shirt she wore to receive it and the uniform May Parsons, NHS Matron, wore to give it.

 The power of story means we care more about one person than the 800,000 we know nothing about.
 The human mind does indeed, as the famous quote goes, work in mysterious ways.